Government warned investors could desert UK as pounds hits 37-year low

 Ms Horlick said Friday’s retail figures, showing a 1.6 per cent sales drop in August compared to the 0.5 per cent fall predicted, were “very bad indeed” – reflecting a sharp decline in spending among Britons “battered” by rising bills and food costs.

 “I wouldn’t be surprised if the [next GDP] figures show that we are actually already in recession,” the expert told BBC Radio 4’s World at One.
-“Currency traders are looking at these [retail] figures and saying, ‘This looks like a recessionary environment’.
+“Currency traders are looking at these [retail] figures and saying, ‘This looks like a recessionary environment.’
 Therefore they are devaluing the pound.”

 Chancellor Kwasi Kwarteng is expected to set out more details on the energy plan and announce the reversal of planned tax rises at his mini-Budget on 23 September, with the government expected to increase borrowing.